 Developing a higher level of emotional intelligence (EQ) can enhance not only performance and professional success; it also helps individuals to feel more fulfilled, have more effective relationships with others and is a key skill in the maintenance of wellbeing.

-As team leaders and individuals look at their goals and development areas for 2018, this is a good moment to consider this particular skill and whether it is sufficiently considered and developed for them (and their teams) or one to ‘work on’ this year.
+As team leaders and individuals look at their goals and development areas for 2018, this is a good moment to consider this particular skill and whether it is sufficiently developed or one to “work on” this year.

-The articles include a number of reflective exercises and case studies that can be lifted directly and put into play, as well as pointing you to other resources to further develop knowledge and skills in this area.
+The notes include reflective exercises and case studies that can be lifted directly and put into play, and also resources to further develop knowledge and skills in this area: